oracle-devrel/technology-engineering/manageability-and-operations/operations-advisory/finops/README.md

 # Principles

 - Teams need to collaborate
-- Everyone takes ownership for their cloud usage
+- Everyone takes ownership of their cloud usage
 - A centralized team enables FinOps
 - Reports should be accessible and timely
-- Decisions are driven by business value of cloud
+- Decisions are driven by the business value of the cloud
 - Take advantage of the variable cost model of the cloud

 # FinOps Phases

-**Inform**: Gain visibility inyo your cloud usage;
+**Inform**: Gain visibility into your cloud usage;
 **Optimize**: Reduce overconsumption by making optimal decisions based on data;
 **Operate**: Create a culture for cost optimization.